Tamunokuro/Regex-query-tool/README.md

 # 📖 [Regex query tool] <a name="about-project"></a>

-**Regex query tool** is a regex checker developed with Django and Bootstrap.
+**Regex query tool** is a regular expression checker developed with Django and Bootstrap.

 ## 🛠 Built With <a name="built-with"></a>